Andereoo/Cortland/README.md

     * Look for `System theme - auto` and click `Enable` if it is disabled.
 9. Restart Firefox.
 10. Enjoy your new Firefox theme!

-## Additional notes

-If you are using Firefox Nightly or another version of Firefox with the proton theme, instead of clicking the menu (☰) and clicking `Customize...`, click `More tools`, and then click `Customize toolbar...`.

 ## Issues and features